 Difficulty:

 This expedition is for climbers who are planning a technical challenge climbing at 6000M – 64000M altitude.
 Climbers are expected to be exceptionally fit.
-As the altitude is high, this expedition is for advanced level climbers and not for begineers.
+As the altitude is high, this expedition is for advanced-level climbers and not for beginners.

 Best time:

-Spring (March, April, May): The weather is slightly warm in low lying areas and moderate in higher altitudes throughout this time, providing many opportunity for breathtaking views of the mountains and surroundings.
+Spring (March, April, May): The weather is slightly warm in low-lying areas and moderate in higher altitudes throughout this time, providing many opportunities for breathtaking views of the mountains and surroundings.

 Summer (June, July, and August): In Nepal, it is also monsoon time.
 The weather is now hot and occasionally rainy.
 Nearly every day is cloudy with sporadic evening thunderstorms.

-Winter (December, January and February): The temperature is chilly, the sky is clear, and there are sporadic snowfalls at high altitude throughout this period.
-It will be quite challenging to cross high altitude passes as the majority of the lodges close.
+Winter (December, January, and February): The temperature is chilly, the sky is clear, and there are sporadic snowfalls at high altitudes throughout this period.
+It will be quite challenging to cross high-altitude passes as the majority of the lodges close.
 The morning and evenings can get very chilly, with temperatures occasionally falling below zero, but the days are bright and pleasant.

 Permits:

-Trekking permit, Climbing permit, and Sagarmatha National Park permits are required during the trip.
-These permits will be prepared by us and is included in the cost.
+A trekking permit, Climbing permit, and Sagarmatha National Park permits are required during the trip.
+These permits will be prepared by us and are included in the cost.

 Insurance: